Bachelor in Engineering ManagementCreate Account

 - 0Acceptance Rate

-Ulster University (Ulster) is a public university with campuses located across Northern Ireland, UK.
-Ulster offers a wide range of bachelor's degree programs through its four academic faculties namely: Arts, Humanities and Social Sciences; Computing, Engineering and the Built Environment; Life and Health Sciences; and the Ulster University Business School (UUBS)....
+Ulster University (Ulster) is a vibrant and innovative university with 4 campuses located across Northern Ireland, UK.
+Ulster offers a wide range of bachelor's degree programs through its four academic faculties: Arts, Humanities and Social Sciences; Computing, Engineering and the Built Environment; Life and Health Sciences; and the Ulster University Business School (UUBS)....

 London, United Kingdom